 As of March 31, 2013, we carried out an evaluation, under the supervision and with the participation of our chief executive officer and chief financial officer, of the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934).
-In our Form 10-K for the year ended December 31, 2012 we reported that we had identified a material weakness in our internal controls over financial instruments as cash flow hedges under ASC 815 in the fourth quarter of 2012 and the first quarter of 2013 and we are recognizing realized gains and losses and changes in the fair value of our derivative financial instruments in current earnings as separate components of other income (losses).
-We are implementing a remediation plan to address the material weakness should we decide to account for derivatives as cash flow hedges to ensure that our accounting for designated derivative financial instruments which was affected by the material control weakness is appropriate.
-Although no new derivative financial instruments have been designated as cash flow hedges in the first quarter of 2013, we are continuing to monitor the effectiveness of our internal control over financial reporting with respect to our accounting for derivative financial instruments, and we are performing additional procedures to ensure that our financial statements continue to be fairly stated in all material respects.
+In our Form 10-K for the year ended December 31, 2012 we reported that we had identified a material weakness in our internal controls over financial reporting in our accounting for our oil price derivative financial instruments.
+In response to the material weakness, we did not account for derivative financial instruments as cash flow hedges under ASC 815 in the fourth quarter of 2012 and the first quarter of 2013 and we are recognizing realized gains and losses and changes in the fair value of our derivative financial instruments in current earnings as separate components of other income (losses).
+We are implementing a remediation plan to address the material weakness should we decide to account for derivatives as cash flow hedges in the future.
+The remediation plan includes designing and implementing a control framework over designating derivative financial instruments as cash flow hedges to ensure that our accounting for designated derivative financial instruments which was affected by the material control weakness is appropriate.
+Although no new derivative financial instruments have been designated as cash flow hedges in the first quarter of 2013, we are continuing to monitor the effectiveness of our internal control over financial reporting with respect to our accounting for derivative financial instruments and we are performing additional procedures to ensure that our financial statements continue to be fairly stated in all material respects.